confluentinc/cp-demo/docs/index.rst

 KSQL
 ----

-1. In this demo, KSQL is authenticated and authorized to connect to the secured Kafka cluster, and it is already running queries as defined in the `KSQL command file <https://github.com/confluentinc/cp-demo/blob/master/scripts/ksql/ksqlcommands>`__.
-Click on "KSQL".
+In this demo, KSQL is authenticated and authorized to connect to the secured Kafka cluster, and it is already running queries as defined in the `KSQL command file <https://github.com/confluentinc/cp-demo/blob/master/scripts/ksql/ksqlcommands>`__.

+1. In the navigation bar, click **KSQL**.

 2. From the list of KSQL applications, select ``KSQL``.